 - Faintness or dizziness

-- Rapid heat beat, chest pain or wheezing
+- Rapid heart beat, chest pain, or wheezing

 - Blotchy rash that spreads to other parts of the body

 - Severe swelling, including areas not near your bug bite

 Being able to distinguish between various bites and stings can assist with insect bite and bee sting treatment.
 It can also help you prevent more annoying bites or stings in the future.
 While there are hundreds of insects that bite and sting, here are some of the most common among Americans.

 Generally found around water, mosquitos aren’t usually an insect you should worry about.
 Yes, they cause itchy bumps, but they’re typically not harmful.

 Sometimes infected mosquitoes can give people diseases; however, these tend to be more serious in underdeveloped areas outside of the U.S.